Simulation-based validation of Bayes factor computation: Evaluation methods

 We simulate \(i\) and then \(\theta_i\) and \(y\) from the corresponding model.
 In all simulations we assume uniform prior over models.
 This is without loss of generality as correct results depend on the correctness of the Bayes factor computation, which in turn allows us to compute results for any prior.

 To investigate the overall evolution of the various test statistics as the number of simulations increase, we show full ``histories'' of the statistics.
-For short histories we compute the statistics after each simulation is added (step size of 1), for longer histories we increase the step size to at most 10 simulations.
+For short histories we compute the statistics after each simulation is added (step size of 1), for longer histories we increase the step size up to 200 simulations.
 To show how variable the evolution is, we always show 100 such histories.
 However, to keep computation costs manageable, we do not run 100 times more simulations, but instead sample simulations to be included in each history without replacement from a shared pool of simulations.
-The pool always contains at least 10 times more simulations than the length of a single history under investigation.
+The size of the pool is 2 -- 10 times the length of a single history.

-For data-averaged posterior checking, we use the results from a standard t-test (one-sample when the prior is known or two sample Welch's t-test when prior is estimated from simulations).
+For data-averaged posterior checking, we use the results from a standard t-test (one-sample when the prior is known or paired two sample when prior is estimated from simulations).
 For binary prediction calibration, we use a bootstrap-based miscalibration test based on score decomposition described in \citet{dimitraidis2021_reliability}.
 Specifically, miscalibration reported here is the difference between the actual Brier score of the forecasts and Brier score from a suitably recalibrated forecast which provides a meaningful interpretation to its values.
 Following \citeauthor{dimitraidis2021_reliability}~we calculate bootstrap-based null distribution for miscalibration by repeatedly sampling new observed binary outcomes as if the computed probabilities were correct.
-This lets us compute a p-value as well as the 95\% quantile of the null distribution.